wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 Which is better?
 Indicate required or non-required fields?
 It depends.
 Your choice should be based on the form’s function, your CMS or plugin, and user research.

-An option could be: when most fields are required, mark the *optional* ones.
+One option could be that when most fields are required, mark the *optional* ones.
 If most fields are not required, mark the *required* ones.

+But, keep the way you indicate required/non-required fields consistent with all forms in your site.

 {: .example }
 For example: "Please complete all fields.
 If a field is not required, it will be labeled "(Optional)".